ckelly314/pyisotopomer/README.md

 ## Overview

 Below is a flowchart which illustrates the N2O isotopocule data correction pipeline.
-Each step in this pipeline can be accomplished with part of the pyisotopomer package.
+The pyisotopomer package provides capabilities to perform the scrambling calibration and isotopocule calculation steps in this pipeline.

 ![](flowchart.jpg)